TangeRin3s/EMGSD-redundancy/README.md

 # A project for UCL Course COMP0173 AI for sustainable development.

-Aiming to show the redundancy of EMGSD dataset and the feasibility of small-scale training models.
+Aiming to show the redundancy of EMGSD dataset and the feasibility of small-scale training models and multi-lingul models.

 Original paper: HEARTS: A Holistic Framework for Explainable, Sustainable and Robust Text Stereotype Detection - https://arxiv.org/abs/2409.11579